 Once the hair cells have died, there is no way to repair them, but sufferers can limit additional damage by reducing exposure to loud noises.
 Frequent exposure to loud sounds is actually one of the key components of this type of hearing loss (when not related to aging), so nipping that in the bud can help preserve what hair cells remain.

 Since there is no way to reverse the damage already done, those who suffer from sensorineural hearing loss may use a hearing aid or other hearing device.
 This is especially true if hearing loss is affecting daily life.
-Learning sign language or lip reading may ease fearful feelings that surround severe or complete hearing loss.
+There are so many varieties of hearing aids that people can use and with things like another hearing aid brand – WonderEar – talking about MDHearingAid and its positives and negatives helps them to determine which brand is the most value for money for their specific hearing loss problem.
+In addition, learning sign language or lip reading may ease fearful feelings that surround severe or complete hearing loss.

 In addition to aging and exposure to loud noises, sensorineural hearing loss can occur from injury, ototoxic drugs, certain infectious diseases, a complication during birth, genetic makeup, or benign tumor.